 In 2021, there were over 10 billion IoT devices in the world, and by 2025, according to IDC forecasts, the global volume of data generation will exceed 73 zettabytes or 73 trillion gigabytes.
-It is impossible to quantify digital data in physical terms, but if you write all these gigabytes on floppy disks of the '90s and put them in a chain, this chain will be 10 thousand times longer than the distance from the Earth to the Moon.
+Digital data cannot be quantified physically, but if all of these terabytes were stored on retro floppy disks from the 1990s and connected in a chain, the length of the chain would be 10,000 times longer than the distance from the Earth to the Moon.
 In just a few decades, the volume of IoT data has grown exponentially — and that growth is likely to continue.
 How are these systems managed?
 How do they work?

 In this article, you can find the benefits of IoT for remote management in different industries, the challenges, how IoT devices work, software that can help in IoT remote management, and much more.

 IoT devices are our eyes and ears where we cannot physically be.
 They receive whatever data they are programmed to collect.
 We then compile this data and analyze it to gain insights and automate subsequent actions or decisions.
 This process consists of four key steps:

 - Data collection.
 IoT devices use sensors to get data from their environment.
 This data can be as simple as temperature or as complex as real-time video streaming.

 - Data exchange.
 IoT devices send this data to a public or private cloud system (device-system-device) or another device (device-device) or store it locally for processing at the edge using available network connections.

 - Data processing.
 At this point, software solutions are programmed to do something based on this data, such as turning on a fan or sending an alert.

 - Actions based on received data.
 It analyzes the accumulated data from all devices on the Internet of Things.
 This stage provides powerful insights for confident action and business decision-making.